 - Spikes of Villainy: As Ultimate Hearts, he has six spikes protruding from his back.

 - Story-Breaker Power: While Hearts is a formidable fighter on his own, his gravity powers make it near impossible to get close to him, let alone fight him as he can simply immobilize opponents by increasing the gravity around them.
 Even a being as powerful as Jiren is completely incapacitated.
-This gets taken Up to Eleven when he becomes Ultimate Hearts as his power outclasses nearly everyone to the point that Goku and Vegeta are forced to fuse into Gogeta to even the odds.
+Then he becomes Ultimate Hearts and his power outclasses nearly everyone to the point that Goku and Vegeta are forced to fuse into Gogeta to even the odds.

 - Telepathy: He can read people's hearts.
 During the game campaign, he asked Hit who was the strongest person in the twelve universes, and despite Hit not saying anything, Hearts could read his thoughts, thinking of Jiren from Universe 11.
 In the manga, he uses it to predict Hit's moves and so to easily counter his Time Skip and overpower him, though Hit later adapts by thinking of an attack before switching to another one while skipping time.

 - Villain Has a Point: Given all the Jerkass God moments from the Battle of Gods Arc, the Future Trunks Arc, the Universe Survival Arc, etc., can you blame him for wanting a Multiverse with no gods?
 However, this falls flat when it turns out his motives are superficial, and he's really just out for his own gain.